Can an Employment Contract Supersede Law

 Employment Contracts: The Basics

-Employment contracts are legally binding documents that define the employer / employee relationship.
+An employment contract is a legally binding document that defines the employer / employee relationship.
 They outline the employee’s role, responsibilities, benefits, work hours, pay, and often terms for ending the relationship.
 Some contracts are as simple as a verbal agreement or handshake, while others are long, written documents.
 Whether you’re entering a fixed term contract, project-based, or an indefinite term employment agreement, the contract solidifies the terms of your job.

 But what’s often misunderstood is that no matter how detailed or strict, the minimum standards laid out in the law trump any attempts in the contract to offer less than those.
 In Ontario, for example, employment contracts must comply with the Employment Standards Act (ESA), which sets minimum employment standards for things like minimum wage, overtime pay, vacation time, statutory holiday pay, and termination entitlements.